bboxy/bitfire/readme.txt

 The packer supports output of both, sfx as well as levelpacked files suitable for Bitfire

+-o						Name of oputput file
+-f						Force overwrite of output file
+-q						Compress faster, but with a slightly worse ratio, you might prefer that option during development, but remove it for the final build
 --sfx startaddr					Spit out an executable for c64 --use-prefix					Reference also the stuff that is cut off the file when using --cut-input-addr.
 The referenced part must be in c64-memory however to make this work upon depacking.
 It saves a few bytes on splitted files, as more matches can be found
 --relocate-packed				Force packed file to be loaded to a differnet location (for e.g. if it starts/ends in IO range)